-The function defining the integrand must have exactly the argument types and return type of normal_density above, though argument naming is not important.
+The function defining the integrand must have exactly the argument types and return type of $normal_density$ above, though argument naming is not important.
 Even if x_r and x_i are unused in the integrand, they must be included in the function signature.
 This may require passing in zero-length arrays for data or a zero-length vector for parameters if the integral does not involve data or parameters.

-Calling the integrator 14.1.
+14.1.
+Calling the integrator